Shreya-Ragi/ROS-noetic-packages/README.md

     except rospy.ROSInterruptException:
         pass
 ```
+NOTE: Change the message to be published according to the task.
 Remember to save both files.

 Now change the permission of the new nodes to "Executable" using the command chmod: